 - 3. Construction/iteration - 4.
 Testing/Quality assurance - 5.
 Deployment - 6.
-Feedback - Requirements gathering: In this phase, you must define the requirements.
+Feedback - 1.
+Requirements gathering: In this phase, you must define the requirements.
 You should explain business opportunities and plan the time and effort needed to build the project.
 Based on this information, you can evaluate technical and economic feasibility. - 2.
 Design the requirements: When you have identified the project, work with stakeholders to define requirements.
-You can use the user flow diagram or the highlevel UML diagram to show the work of new features and show how it will apply to your existing system. - 3.
+You can use the user flow diagram or the high-level UML diagram to show the work of new features and show how it will apply to your existing system. - 3.
 Construction/ iteration: When the team defines the requirements, the work begins.
 Designers and developers start working on their project, which aims to deploy a working product.
 The product will undergo various stages of improvement, so it includes simple, minimal functionality. - 4.
 Testing: In this phase, the Quality Assurance team examines the product's performance and looks for the bug. - 5.
 Deployment: In this phase, the team issues a product for the user's work environment. - 6.
 Feedback: After releasing the product, the last step is feedback.
 In this, the team receives feedback about the product and works through the feedback.
+Advantages: - 1.
+Frequent Delivery - 2.
+Face-to-Face Communication with clients. - 3.
+Efficient design and fulfils the business requirement. - 4.
+Any time changes are acceptable. - 5.
+It reduces total development time.